A Noteworthy Partnership

 The supervised teaching experiences for students in the Wesson area have been established through a partnership with the Wesson Attendance Center.
 Students may complete their supervised teaching at other locations partnered with the W, particularly in the Columbus area.
-Please contact the Division of Education and Outreach at 662-329-7191 for further information.
+Please contact the School of Education at (662) 329-7191 for further information.

 Students may order textbooks before classes begin.
-Students may select “View Books” in the course schedule for textbook details or may contact the program contact the Division of Education and Outreach at 662-329-7191 for further information.
+Students may select “View Books” in the course schedule for textbook details or may contact the program contact the School of Education at (662) 329-7191 for further information.

 Background checks are included in student course fees.
 No additional payment is required.

 Please call the School of Education at (662) 329-7191 or e-mail Brittany Hunnicutt at firstname.lastname@example.org.